PittSailbot/Sailbot/src/teensy/src/hal/README.md

 ### Limitations
 - There's no differentiation between the boat and PCB used.
 This means that if the PCB supports GPS/IMU/WindVane it'll use all of those even if you're just testing RC and those components aren't plugged in.
-This can cause errors unless you temporarily disable those components by commenting them out.s
+This can cause errors unless you temporarily disable those components by commenting them out.
 - The current implementation is locked into using protobuf by expecting each abstracted component to return some data type defined in the .proto.
 This isn't really best practice, but it does reduce the chance of breaking changes.
 If you want to abstract the communication protocol to allow JSON/Serial/etc. between the MCU and the Pi you would need to use structs or convert proto to your desired format (inefficient).
 - There's currently no way to have both GPIO & I2C servos at the same time (ie. rudder connected over PWM, sail over I2C)
 - RCData .proto assumes a single controller layout even though our two controllers have different switches
 - Switch UP/DOWN macro, etc. assumed to be same across receivers
+- Stuck using the preprocessor #ifdef for specific driver inclusion
   - enums don't seem to work with intellisense 'dead-code' checking (ServoType::GPIO doesn't invalidate ServoType::ADAFRUIT_I2C_DRIVER)